TWRC has been donated land!

 We are excited to announce the donation of three acres of land in Teton Valley, Idaho which will become our new facility for wildlife rehabilitation.
 We are truly indebted for the generosity of two local wildlife lovers and their commitment to the care of our injured and orphaned wildlife.
-Stay tuned for our building plans and schedule!
+Follow our progress below:

 Thank you Teton Springs Foundation!

 The Teton Springs Foundation provided a generous grant to help build the road to our property.
-The construction was completed this month by Shane Kaufman Construction.
+The construction was completed November 2017 by Shane Kaufman Construction.